awsdocs/aws-php-developers-guide/README.md

 The GitHub repository for the AWS SDK for PHP is at https://github.com/aws/aws-sdk-PHP/.

-The guide content is written Markdown.
-It relies upon content which is provided in the AWS documentation team's `shared content`_ and `SDK examples`_ repositories.

 ## Recent updates

 You can find out when this guide has had major updates and what those updates were by looking in the [Document History](doc_source/document-history.md) topic.